knupel/ROMANESCO-Processing/DOC_32/guide_misc_method.md

 String objectName[ID_item] return the name of your object

+void info(Object... info);
-String objectInfo[ID_item]  can be use to add info who can be display in the info option when you push "i" on the prescene
+>can be use to add info who can be display in the info option when you push "i" on the prescene

 int objectID[ID_item] return the ID of the object